Leayunji/Testsuite_api/README.md

 ### global parameters
 First element is global parameters :
 * Variables
-* Headers (They will be added / replace in all request)
+* Headers (They will be added / replaced in all requests)

 ```yaml
 - variables: {